ymdatta/DollarBot/CONTRIBUTING.md

 ## Suggesting Enhancements
 Any suggesting enhancements like adding new features or imporving existing functionalities, etc can done by following the below guidelines.
 They help maintainers understand your improvement.
 The template- this template is to be filled to add suggestions.
 These can include the steps that you imagine you would take if the feature you're requesting existed.

+## Start Your Contribution
+beginner and help-wanted issues can help you getting started to contribute your first contribution:

+[Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+[Help wanted issues][help-wanted] - issues which should be a bit more involved than beginner issues.

 ## Pull Requests

 The process described here has several goals: